JustAPotota/Commander/README.md

 **Arguments**:
 - code (`string`) - Lua code to run

-Executs the given string as a Lua function using [`loadstring()`](https://www.lua.org/manual/5.1/manual.html#pdf-loadstring).
+Executes the given string as a Lua function using [`loadstring()`](https://www.lua.org/manual/5.1/manual.html#pdf-loadstring).
 If multiple arguments are passed, they'll be concatenated by spaces.

 ### **`get_pos`**
 **Arguments**